 It is perhaps surprising that quite a few of Generation Z are more entertained by watching others play games than playing themselves.
 Clearly, this indicates that the more popular Twitch streamers can skillfully entertain their fans.
 The viewers are there more for the commentary and conversation than they are for the fun of the game.

-Twitch has grown in popularity, and there are now more than 3.3 million broadcasters per month, an increase of 63.5% over the last year.
-There is 48 billion minutes’ worth of Twitch broadcasts watched every month.
+Twitch has grown in popularity, and there are now more than 7.6 million broadcasters per month.
+There is 1346 billion minutes’ worth of Twitch broadcasts watched every month.
 At any moment in time, more than 1.1 million viewers watch Twitch, with nearly 4 million viewers at busy times.

 How Much do Twitch Streamers Make?